elishgi/moneyPlusMinus/README.md

 # moneyPlusMinus

 ## Overview
-This repository now includes a minimal Express server that connects to MongoDB and stores keystroke logs from the client.
-Use the endpoints to capture typing activity (session, page, user, and individual key events) and to review the most recent logs for a given session.
+This repository contains a MongoDB-backed Express API and a separate React client.
+Use the API to store keystroke logs from the client (session, page, user, and individual key events) and to review the most recent logs for a given session.

+## Project structure
+- `server/` – Express API (MongoDB connection, routes, controllers, and models).
+- `client/` – React front end built with Vite.
+- `.env.example` – Sample environment variables for the backend.

 ## Getting started
+### Backend
 1. Copy `.env.example` to `.env` and set `MONGODB_URI` to your database connection string.
 2. Install dependencies:
    ```bash